atsaloli/cicd/01_92-deploy-using-ssh.md

 ```
 gitlab-runner@ip-172-31-23-12:~$ date > date.txt
-gitlab-runner@ip-172-31-23-12:~$ cat date.txt
-Mon Oct 30 03:19:31 UTC 2017
 gitlab-runner@ip-172-31-23-12:~$ scp -i ~/.ssh/push_to_stg_docroot date.txt root@stage.example.com:/var/www/stg-html/
 date.txt                                                                                                           100%   29     0.0KB/s   00:00
 gitlab-runner@ip-172-31-23-12:~$
 ```

-In the real world, you may want to set up a non-root user as the owner of the Web documents, so you don't have to give `gitlab-runner` root access to the environment.
+In the real world, you'd set up a non-root user that can write to the Web document root, so you don't have to give `gitlab-runner` root access to the environment.